The Hiking Trails of Wintergreen

 Be aware of your limitations.

-Most of the trails are open in the winter, but just a little snow and ice can make even easy trails treacherous.
+Most of the trails here are open in winter, but snow and ice can make any trail treacherous.
+You hike at your own risk!

 Wintergreen’s trails link up to make interesting hikes